A. J. McKee

 Antonio De Carlo McKee Jr. (born April 7, 1995) is an American professional mixed martial artist.
-He currently competes in the Featherweight and Lightweight division of the PFL.
+He currently competes in the Featherweight and Lightweight division of the Professional Fighters League.
 He formerly competed in Bellator MMA, where he was the Featherweight Champion.
+As of August 21, 2026, he is #1 in the PFL featherweight rankings and is #6 in the PFL men's pound-for-pound rankings.

 Background

 The son of former mixed martial artist Antonio McKee and Michelle George, McKee was born and raised in Long Beach, California.
 McKee graduated from Long Beach Polytechnic High School where he joined the wrestling team.
 He went on to attend both Notre Dame College and Cerritos College.

 Mixed martial arts career

 Early career

 McKee went 7–1 as an amateur from 2012 to 2014, before turning professional in 2015.
 He is coached by his father Antonio McKee and currently trains out of Body Shop Fitness, with the likes of Bubba Jenkins and Emanuel Newton.

 Bellator MMA

 2015

 In his professional mixed martial arts and promotional debut, McKee faced Marcos Bonilla at Bellator 136 on April 10, 2015.
 He won the fight via rear-naked choke submission in the first round.

 McKee next faced James Barnes at Bellator 141 on August 28, 2015.
 As Barnes' back was against the cage, McKee landed a hard left hand, resulting in a knockout victory for McKee at 1:42 in the first round.

 McKee faced J.T.
 Donaldson at Bellator 147 on December 4, 2015.
 He secured his third first-round finish, after a knee and follow-up punches to his hurt opponent prompted a stoppage.

 In December 2015, the promotion announced that McKee had signed a multi-year contract extension.